Ways You Can Validate Someone’s Military Service Claims

 - Online Verification

 There are several websites you can use to verify claims of military service.
-The Defence Financing and Accounting Service has an online database you can search using social security numbers and other personal information, as well as a phone number you can call to get in contact with someone who can help you process the information.
+The Defense Financing and Accounting Service has an online database you can search using social security numbers and other personal information, as well as a phone number you can call to get in contact with someone who can help you process the information.
 Their system will send back results either indicating that person is actively in the military, or that there are no records of the individual.

 - DFAS Phone Number: 1-888-DFAS411, Monday through Friday between 8 a. m. and 5 p. m.
 EST